AchRef864/Pop_Cat/README.md

 Good To Go

-In PATH Variable Put The Edge Driver Path After Exctracting It
+In DRIVER Variable Put The Edge Driver Path After Exctracting It